christopherobin/mage/lib/loader/Readme.md

 #### configure(Object configuration)

 Configures the loader.
-MAGE will provide the configuration during the build process and exposes it as `window.mageConfig`.
-This configuration includes all that is needed to communicate with the server and download its packages.
+MAGE will provide the configuration automatically however, so unless you want to test something or really know what you're doing, **you should not need this function**.

 #### setLanguage(string language)